 Why Static Plans Eventually Stop Working

-This is why an adaptive AI training plan outperforms a static one over the long run.
-Instead of restarting from a template, the plan adjusts based on your progress data — increasing load, swapping exercises, and periodising intensity automatically.
+This is why an adaptive AI training plan outperforms a static one over the long run, and increasingly compares well against a human personal trainer on programming and cost.
+Instead of restarting from a template, the plan adjusts based on your progress data: increasing load, swapping exercises, and periodising intensity automatically.
+For a fuller comparison of PDF templates, apps, and adaptive plans, see our guide to online workout plans.

 How to Build Your Plan with Your PT